Welcome

 This article has covered the following key knowledge points:

-• The legal definition and requirements for leases and underleases
+• Legal definition and requirements of leases and underleases, and the distinction with assignments

-• The main types of rent review mechanisms: fixed, index-linked, turnover, and open market
+• Main types of rent review mechanisms and their operation, including fixed, index-linked, turnover, open market, and the use of assumptions and disregards in open market rent reviews

 Key Terms and Concepts